maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📂 Solutions are in folder: `chapter04`
 - 📄 Exercises from the book:
   - Page 73 — The size affects the bark
+  - Page 79 — Cool things you can do with parameters and return types

 ![Chapter 4](images/chapter-04.png)